-The responsibility of the administration and promotion of chess in India lay solely under the control of the All India Chess Federation (AICF).
-Unfortunately as an organization, it was plagued with corruption from the grassroots to the professional level and had turned chess into a money spinning business.
+The responsibility for administration and promotion of chess in India lay solely under the control of the All India Chess Federation (AICF).
+Unfortunately, as an organization, it was plagued with corruption from the grassroots to the professional level and had turned chess into a money-spinning business.
 I witnessed several outstanding players who could not pursue their aspirations and dreams due to their inability to afford the entry fee requirements.
 Also accused of bribery and match fixing, AICF was detested by every student of the game.
 While many spoke of taking a stand against these illicit actions, players believed that given AICF’s superior financial resources, political affiliations and almost autocratic control over chess implied, a change in the system was unattainable.

-From the shackles of despair, there emerged a glimmer of hope in the form of an independent organization known as Chess Association of India(CAI) that promised to create an environment where players despite their financial backing were groomed and received essential support and encouragement.
-I decided to end all my affiliations with AICF, give up my national rank and FIDE rating and devote myself entirely to this organization which shared a similar ideology and passion for the game.
+From the shackles of despair, there emerged a glimmer of hope in the form of an independent organization known as Chess Association of India(CAI) that promised to create an environment where players regardless of their financial backing were groomed and received essential support and encouragement.
+Inspired by this nonconformist association that aimed to become an organization ‘For the chess players, by the chess players’, I decided to end all my affiliations with AICF, give up my national rank and FIDE rating and devote myself entirely to this organization which shared a similar ideology and passion for the game.
+I was aware of the implications of my decision.
+It would mean sacrificing personal achievement for personal satisfaction, lesser opportunities and enduring the ridicule of my peers.
 Initially, due to limited resources and personnel, the organization was unable to achieve something significant and remained in the shadow of AICF.
 Subsequently, my decision was questioned and termed as impulsive and my efforts deemed as worthless.
-Regardless I remained undeterred, and drew inspiration from one of the first lessons I was taught as chess student “Even a pawn can take on a King”.